magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/47-ncd-to-thingsboard-node-red-done.png)

 <br>
-Once the MQTT credentials are configured, the next time the NCD vibration sensor transmits a message, it will be published to ThingsBoard via MQTT on the corresponding topic.
+Once the MQTT credentials are configured, the next time the NCD vibration sensor transmits a message, it will be published to IoT Hub via MQTT on the corresponding topic.
 To save and apply the changes made in your Node-RED application, click the "**Deploy**" button located at the top-right corner of the Node-RED editor.

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/48-ncd-to-thingsboard-node-red-deploy.png)